morleydan10/ArtConnect/README.md

 1. **Artists:**
    - Artists have a profile page where:
      - Their basic contact information is displayed.
      - Have a short bio about the work they do.
      - Can view any accepted bids they have made on a request.
      - Can build a portfolio by uploading files, showcasing their work.
-   - Artists have access the open requests page to view business-generated requests.
+   - Artists have access to the open requests page to view business-generated requests.
 Artists can submit bids on requests that align with their skills and interests.
    - Artists can browse other user profiles, including both artists and businesses.

 2. **Businesses:**
    - Businesses have a profile page where:
      - Their basic contact information is displayed.
      - A table containing all the requests they have generated.
      - In the same table, they can view bids submitted by artists for each request.
      - Accept bids that best meet the needs of their projects.
-   - Businesses have access the open requests page to view business-generated requests.
+   - Businesses have access to the open requests page to view business-generated requests.
    - Businesses can browse other user profiles, including both artists and businesses.

 ## Installation